-Daily Words of God | "Work and Entry (8)" | Excerpt 313
+Daily Words of God | "The Purpose of Managing Mankind" | Excerpt 313

 Excerpted from The Word Appears in the Flesh